skimcloud/TradeOracle/README.md

 - Incorporating additional technical indicators
 - Optimizing hyperparameters for superior performance

-Feel free to reach out for collaboration or improvements to Oracle!
+Feel free to reach out for collaboration or improvements to TradeOracle🔮